-- Architecture of An Urban Park Houston, TX, United States
+- Architecture of Discovery Green Park Houston, TX, United States

-- State Capitol Complex Austin, TX, United States
+- Texas Capitol Complex Austin, TX, United States

-- Historic Corridor Strategic Development Plan San Jose, CA, United States
+- The Alameda: A Strategic Development Plan for the "Beautiful Way" San Jose, CA, United States

 Designing public spaces that inspire since the 1900s